eclipse-opensovd/fault-lib/docs/design/design.md

 - **The Fault lib is the interface between the S-CORE and the OpenSOVD project and should be developed in cooperation - see [ADR S-CORE Interface](https://github.com/eclipse-opensovd/opensovd/blob/main/docs/design/adr/001-adr-score-interface.md).**
 - Relays faults via IPC to central Diagnostic Fault Manager.
 - Enables domain-specific error logic (e.g. debouncing) by exposing a configuration interface.
-- Reporting of faults additionally enables the user tp create a log entry.
+- Reporting of test results (passed / failed) additionally enables the user to create a log entry.
 - The interface needs to be specified further but will likely include:
   - Fault ID (FID)
   - time
   - ENUM fault type (like DLT ENUMs)
-  - optional meta data
+  - optional environment data
 - Fault lib is the base for activity specific, custom fault handling.
 - Can and should also be used by platform components to report faults.
 - Potentially source of faults to be acted upon - e.g. by S-CORE Health and Lifecycle Management.
 - Also needs to enforce regulatory requirements for certain faults - e.g. emission relevant.
-- Need to include: lifecycle stages, severity analog DLT levels, aging (reset) policy (e.g. power cycles), debounce policy, source identifyiers (entity, ecu, etc)
+- Need to include: lifecycle stages, severity analog DLT levels, aging (reset) policy (e.g. power cycles), debounce policy, source identifiers (entity, ecu, etc)
 - Decentral component.
 - The debouncing should be in the fault lib to reduce the traffic on the IPC.
 - Debouncing needs to be also possible in the DFM if there is a multi-fault aggregation.
 - Aging (reset) shall be done in the DFM.
-- Fault caching (via enque) if IPC to DFM should not respond, with retry.
+- Fault caching (via enqueue) if IPC to DFM should not respond, with retry.
 - Components must be able to create a fault-specific handle that binds the descriptor once and exposes simple raise/clear calls without passing the descriptor each time.

 Towards DFM:

-- The DFM shall be able to handle debouncing and aging.
+- The DFM shall handle debouncing and aging.
-- The DFM shall be able to read additional signals (sanpshots) related to DTCS.
+- The DFM shall be able to read additional environment data (snapshots) related to DTCs.
 - The assignment between SOVD Entity and the Fault Source / Fault ID shall be done by the DFM.
 Fault semantics shall support this.

 ### Terminology and scope: Fault and DTCs